Monday, August 31, 2009

 You would assume, therefore, that Chisipite would be excited at the prospect of holding an evangelistic event on their grounds.
 There was excitement, but not of the kind for which we hoped.
 Instead of anticipation of dramatically expanding the size of the African congregation, there was disinterest on the part of the white congregation except for the three deacons.
 John B attempted to marginalize me by asserting that I was only interested in the African work.
 For that reason, he should become the senior pastor and leave me to work only with the African congregation.
 John was thinking like a Rhodesian.
 In his mind, it was still up to whites to oversee the affairs of Africans.
 The African pastor, Morgan, should have reveled in the increase in his responsibilities and focused on preparations for evangelistic effort.
 Instead of taking an active role in a series of events that would conceivably improve his status and income, he joined John B in a scheme to defame me with the white congregation.

 While Pegi and I were hanging posters and passing out handbills, John B and Morgan went behind the deacons’ backs to organize a meeting to “examine” my beliefs.
-It was their contention that since I was friendly with people from Rhema and was working with Felix who believed in praying for the healing of the sick, that I was a “threat” to Chisipite.
+It was their contention that since I was friendly with people from Rhema and was working with Felix who believed in praying for the healing of the sick, that I was a “threat” to Chisipite Baptist Church.
 John and Morgan asserted that Felix had even “spoken in tongues” during a Sunday afternoon service in the African congregation.
 Somehow, this endangered the future of the congregation.

 Fundamentalist Christians often suffer from an irrational fear of “tongues” or any kind of charismatic ministry.
 As a new Jesus Freak, I had been warned to “stay away from Charismatics and Pentecostals . . . they are dangerous!”
 During the nine years I was associated with Berachah Church and RB Thieme, I embraced that fear.
 I was to discover during my own “charismatic” period from 1983-87, that the source of the fear was its illogic.

 Faith itself is extra-logical.
 Faith cannot be rationalized, deduced or formulated.
 As, the scholar Rudolf Otto explained, faith is “another way of knowing.”
 It is not subject to the mind.
 It is “other.”
-Although I can narrate the events that have surrounded my own experiences of “faith,” I cannot explain them--no one can.
+Although I can narrate the events that have surrounded my own experiences of “faith,” I cannot explain them—no one can.
 Miracles, signs, and wonders also seem to defy rational explanation.
 That is what makes them “a wonder.”

 When apparently rational people encounter unexplainable events, they have two choices.
 They can either believe in their reality or dismiss them.
 For the average evangelical, the seemingly miraculous ministry of speaking in tongues and healing was rejected.
 Unable to “believe” in their reality, many evangelicals dismissed such charismatic ministry as illegitimate.
 For those evangelicals, such as John B, who saw themselves as “guardians of the true faith,” charismatic ministry was not only invalid, but a dangerous heresy that would pollute the true character of a ministry.
 In such a mindset, in the manner of generations of inquisitors before them, John B and his camp followers sought to expunge the cancerous heresy from the body of Christ.

-If the inquisitor can’t understand it, it must be dangerous.
-Therefore, the carriers of this vermin must be themselves purged.
+If the inquisitor can’t understand it, it must be dangerous!
+Therefore, the carriers of this vermin must themselves be purged.
 Of course, you probably recognize that such an attitude is not confined to matters of faith.
 Turn on the news and listen to the self-appointed guardians of truth who populate the cable channels as they decry anything that they themselves cannot rationalize.
-For them, it makes no difference if the subjects are political parties, social issues, foreign affairs, immigration, economics, education, etc. It seems that whatever they can not understand must be evil!
+For them, it makes no difference if the subjects are political parties, social issues, foreign affairs, immigration, economics, education, etc. It seems that whatever they cannot understand must be evil!

 It was pretty clear that Pegi and I were not understood by John B, Morgan and their willing followers.
 A special meeting was called to discuss our collusion with Felix, “the evil tongues-speaker.”
 We declined to attend our own lynching!
 Instead, we continued our preparations for the upcoming evangelistic events.